ArnoSlb/ArnoSlb/README.md

 ### About me
 After 7 years working in film Industry, as a graphist specializing in compositing, I decided to train myself in web development by joining, in April 2020, the <a href="https://oclock.io/" target="_blank">O'Clock school</a>.

-Attracted by graphics, user interfaces and technology, I chose React.js to specialize in the Front-End.
+Attracted by graphics, user interfaces and technology, I chose React to specialize in Front-End.